Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_electrics.md

 #### Low-pass filter applied
 A Low-Pass Filter can be used to filter noise superposed over a signal.
 To experience the effectiveness, we will send a signal with noise to the RC circuit used in the previous exercise.
 The noisy signal can be send with a desktop computer to the signal generator.

-- Download and open the file containing the wave with noise: \verb|sineWaveWithNoise.xls|.
+- Download and open the file containing the wave with noise: $sineWaveWithNoise.xls$.
 This file contains macros to connect with the signal generator, therefore you must enable content in Excel if you're asked to in a banner.
-- The top of the Excel file has a few marked cells in which values can be altered, such as the amplitude ($V_{*PP*}$) and frequency $f$.
+- The top of the Excel file has a few marked cells in which values can be altered, such as the amplitude ($V_{PP}$) and frequency $f$.
 If you wish, you can also edit the noise frequency.
 The graph below shows both the main signal (which we want to measure) and the noise.
 - Press the `Utility` button, then `I/O` and finally `Show USB Id`.
 Copy this address into cell D3 in your Excel sheet.
-- Test if everything works with a voltage of $2V_{*PP*}$ and a frequency of $1Hz$.
+- Test if everything works with a voltage of $2 V_{PP}$ and a frequency of $1 Hz$.
 Press `Send to Function Generator` and check on the oscilloscope if the signal from the graph is generated.

 The signal send to the function generator is constructed by adding a base signal with the given frequency to a sine wave with the noise frequency (initially set to 100 times the base frequency, resulting in the blue curve shown in the Excel graph.
 This curve should match with channel 1 on your oscilloscope.